 Bacterial vaginosis (BV) is a polymicrobial syndrome that results from alterations in the normal vaginal flora.
 In BV, anaerobic bacteria replace the normal hydrogen peroxide producing Lactobacillus sp. that colonize the vagina.
 Gardnerella vaginalis (a small Gram-negative pleomorphic coccobacillus), Bacteroides sp. (anaerobic Gram-negative bacilli), Mobiluncus sp. (motile, anaerobic, curved Gram-positive bacilli), and genital mycoplasmas have been implicated.
 Molecular investigations have also found novel bacteria that are highly specific for BV.
 BV is manifested by a malodorous vaginal discharge that is often most noticeable after intercourse and has been associated with subclinical endometritis and pelvic inflammatory disease.
-Women with BV may be at increased risk for other STDs (e.g., HIV, gonorrhea, chlamydia and HSV-2).
-Treatment of male sex partners has not been beneficial in preventing BV recurrence.
+Risk factors for BV include having multiple partners regardless of gender; partner concurrency; a new partner; condomless sex; douching, and HSV-2 seropositivity.
+BV occurs more often during menstruation, and in copper IUD users.
+Hormonal contraception has not been linked to an increased risk in BV.
+BV is rare among people who have not had sexual intercourse.
+Persons with BV may be at increased risk for other STIs (e.g., HIV, gonorrhea, chlamydia and HSV-2).
+Treatment of cisgender male sex partners has not been beneficial in preventing BV recurrence.
+Treatment of cisgender female sex partners to prevent BV recurrence has not been studied, although studies have shown a high degree of concurrence between cisgender female partners with BV.

-- 1. History - a.
+- a.
 Patients often complain of a malodorous vaginal discharge (may have a fishy odor, usually not itchy). - b.
-Patients may be asymptomatic, but have all the signs of BV on exam. - c.
-Douching is associated with BV. - 2.
-Examination - a.
-Classically, BV produces a homogeneous, adherent, malodorous, white vaginal discharge. - b.
-In the absence of other conditions, the remainder of the exam is normal. - 3.
-Laboratory - a.
-BV can be diagnosed by clinical criteria (Amsel's) or by Gram stain (Nugent criteria). - b.
+Patients may be asymptomatic but meet the clinical criteria on exam. - c.
+Douching is associated with BV.

+- a.
+Classically, BV produces a homogenous, malodorous, white or gray discharge that is adherent to the vaginal walls. - b.
+In the absence of other conditions, the remainder of the exam is normal.

+BV can be diagnosed by clinical criteria (Amsel's) or by Gram stain (Nugent criteria).

+- a.
 Amsel's criteria (at least 3 must be present): - 1.
 Homogeneous gray or white, adherent discharge on the vaginal wall. - 2. pH of vaginal secretions > 4.5. - 3.
-A positive whiff test: fishy, amine odor from vaginal fluid, enhanced by mixing with 10% potassium hydroxide (KOH). - 4.
-Presence of clue cells on a saline preparation.
-Clue cells are epithelial cells with a granular appearance and obscured edges caused by adherent bacteria.
+A positive whiff test: fishy, amine odor from vaginal fluid, enhanced by mixing with 10% potassium hydroxide (KOH).

-- c.
-Nugent criteria: Standardized 0-10 point score based on Gram stain that is based on the relative concentration of lactobacilli (i.e., long Gram-positive rods), Gram-negative and Gram-variable rods and cocci (i.e., G. vaginalis, prevotella, porphyromonis, and peptostreptococci) and curved Gram-negative rods (i.e., mobiluncus). - d.
-Vaginal swab for trichomoniasis nucleic acid amplification test (NAAT) (if available).
+- 4. Prevalence of clue cells on a saline preparation of vaginal secretions of at least 20%.
+Clue cells are epithelial cells with a granular, sand-like appearance and obscured edges caused by adherent bacteria. - b.
+Nugent criteria: Standardized 0-10 point score based on the relative concentration of lactobacilli (i.e., long Gram-positive rods), Gram-negative and Gram-variable rods and cocci (i.e., G. vaginalis, prevotella, porphyromonis, and peptostreptococci) and curved Gram-negative rods (i.e., mobiluncus) seen on Gram stain. - c.
+Patients with proven or suspected BV should have a vaginal swab for trichomoniasis nucleic acid amplification test (NAAT).
+Also consider testing for GC, CT and M Gen, particularly if the patient has not been tested recently and has risk for acquisition of these infections.

 a.
-Non-pregnant Women
+Non-pregnant patients

 The goal of treatment is to relieve signs and symptoms.
-At this time, evidence does not support treating asymptomatic women.
+At this time, evidence does not support treating asymptomatic patients.

 - 1. Metronidazole 500 mg orally twice daily for 7 days OR - 2.
-Metronidazole gel 0.75%, one full applicator (5 g) intravaginally daily for 5 days OR - 3.
-Clindamycin cream 2%, one full applicator (5 g) intravaginally at bedtime for 7 days (patients should be told this is an oil-based cream, and can weaken latex condoms and diaphragms for 5 days after use)
+Metronidazole gel 0.75%, one full applicator (5 g) intravaginally at bedtime for 5 days OR - 3.
+Clindamycin cream 2%, one full applicator (5 g) intravaginally at bedtime for 7 days (patients should be told this is an oil-based cream, and can weaken latex condoms and diaphragms for 72 hours after use)